 Introduction

-Website engagement metrics are the vital signs that show how people actually interact with your site.
-They go beyond counting visitors to reveal whether your content connects, whether users return, and whether those interactions lead to revenue.
-This article focuses on the metrics that matter, how to measure them, and practical steps to improve engagement and conversions.
+Website engagement metrics are the vital signs of your site.
+They show whether content connects, whether users return, and whether interactions lead to revenue.
+This article highlights the four metrics that matter, how to measure them with Google Analytics 4 and behavior tools, and clear steps to improve engagement and conversions.

 Why Most Engagement Metrics Are Vanity Numbers